apache/trafficcontrol/blueprints/layered-profile.md

 ## Proposed Change

-Layered Profiles allow assigning multiple Profiles, in order, to both Delivery Services and Servers.
-If multiple Profiles have a Parameter with the same Name and Config File, the Parameter from the last Profile in the ordering is applied.
+Layered Profiles allow assigning multiple profiles, in order, to both Delivery Services and Servers.
+If multiple profiles have a parameter with the same name and config File, the parameter from the last profile in the ordering is applied.

-Layered Profiles is exactly as powerful as the existing Profiles, it doesn't enable any new things.
+Layered Profiles is exactly as powerful as the existing profiles, it doesn't enable any new things.
 It makes profiles much easier to manage.

-With Layered Profiles, hundreds of Profiles become a few dozen, each representing a logical group.
-For example, a server might have the Profiles, in order:
+With Layered Profiles, hundreds of profiles become a few dozen, each representing a logical group.
+For example, a server might have the profiles, in order:
 1. EDGE
 2. AMIGA_123
 3. CDN_FOO